ysyk2021/the-list-makers-mindset-maximizing-your-efficiency-and-productivity/src/chapter-8-1.md

-Chapter 8: The Role of Mindfulness in List-Making: Importance of Mindfulness in List-Making
+Importance of Mindfulness in List-Making
 ===========================================================================================

 Mindfulness is a powerful tool for improving focus, reducing stress, and increasing productivity.
 When it comes to list-making, mindfulness can play a critical role in helping you stay focused on your goals and priorities.